mostafax/My-Vacation-2018/README.md

 <h2>why is this? </h2>

-I do this sort of recording my achievments as Luke Graham Said in 7 Years Song "Remember life and then your life becomes a better one"
+I do this sort of recording my achievments to keep passion As Long As Possible<br>Luke Graham Said in 7 Years Song<br> "Remember life and then your life becomes a better one"
 </html>